Mecklenburg County Prostitution Lawyer

-Under Va.
-Code § 18.2-346, prostitution occurs when individuals engage or attempt to engage in sexual acts in exchange for money or something else valuable.
+Under Virginia Code § 18.2-346, engaging or attempting to engage in sexual acts in exchange for money or something else valuable is considered prostitution.
 Although the sexual acts need not happen for prostitution to take place, at least one of the parties to the proposed transaction must take some action to further or carry out the proposal.

 Solicitation is a related but separate offense from prostitution.
 To commit solicitation, individuals must offer money in exchange for money or something of value and take some significant step toward completing the transaction.
-As a prostitution lawyer in Mecklenburg County may explain, individuals who took no further step toward the completion of prostitution or solicitation may have a solid defense against any criminal charges for these offenses.
+As an experienced attorney in Mecklenburg County may explain, individuals who took no further step toward the completion of prostitution or solicitation may have a solid defense against any criminal charges for these offenses.

 Criminal Offenses Involving Prostitution

-Various other criminal offenses exist that involve prostitution and solicitation, some of which may be misdemeanors and others which may be felonies.
+Various other criminal offenses exist within this realm, some of which may be misdemeanors and others which may be felonies.
 The presence of force, violence, or minors in prostitution or solicitation-related transactions are more likely to result in felony charges than those offenses that do not involve these elements.

 Regardless of the charge, however, the outcome of any prostitution or solicitation-related charges may be severe, so getting legal advice can be crucial to a more favorable outcome of the charges that individuals are facing.

-For instance, aiding in prostitution, or taking or attempting to bring others to a location to engage in prostitution is a misdemeanor offense under Va.
+For instance, aiding in, taking, or attempting to bring others to a location to engage in prostitution is a misdemeanor offense under Va.
 Code § 18.2-348.
 However, if the crime involves an individual who is under the age of 18, the offense becomes a felony.
 Likewise, under Va.
 Code § 18.2-349, individuals may not use vehicles to promote prostitution.

-One crucial element in these offenses is that individuals must know or have good reason to know that the purpose behind their actions is to facilitate prostitution or unlawful sexual intercourse.
+One crucial element in these offenses is that individuals must know or have good reason to know that the purpose behind their actions is to facilitate unlawful sexual intercourse.